Miley Cyrus: 2020–2022: Plastic Hearts and television projects

-2023–present: Endless Summer Vacation and Something Beautiful
+2023–2025: Endless Summer Vacation, Something Beautiful, and other projects

 In late 2022, Cyrus and her longtime collaborator Mike Will Made It teased new music to be released in 2023.
 Days later, during the second edition of Miley's New Year's Eve Party, the singer's next lead single, "Flowers", was announced.
 It was released on January 13, 2023, and debuted at number one on the Billboard Hot 100, Global 200, and Global Excl.
 US charts.
 With thirteen weeks each atop the Global 200 and Global Excl.
 US charts, it became the longest-running leader on the former chart, at the time.
 Topping the Hot 100 for eight non-consecutive weeks, it was Cyrus's second US number-one single—her first in a decade, since "Wrecking Ball" (2013)—and her longest-running chart-topper.
 "Flowers" became a global success, reaching number one in 37 countries, including Australia, Canada, France, Germany, and the UK.
 It was 2023's most-streamed and most-downloaded song across various platforms in numerous countries, and the most-consumed song on US radio.
 On Spotify, the single became the fastest track to surpass 100 million and 1 billion plays (7 and 112 days), at the time.
 Due to 57 weeks atop the Billboard Adult Contemporary chart, it became the longest-running number one song on any Billboard airplay chart in history.
-It also earned the most cumulative weeks atop all Billboard airplay charts (106 weeks) of all time.
+It also earned the most cumulative weeks atop all Billboard airplay charts (106 weeks).
 "Flowers" topped the year-end charts in various regions, and ranked as the second best-performing song of the year on the year-end Hot 100 chart of 2023.
 According to the International Federation of the Phonographic Industry (IFPI), it was the best-selling song in 2023 globally.
 A demo version of the track was made available in March 2023.
 "Flowers" was certified seven-times platinum by the RIAA in March 2025.

 Cyrus's eighth studio album, Endless Summer Vacation, was released on March 10, 2023.
 Her first studio effort with Columbia Records, she described the record as "[her] love letter to LA", which reflects upon physical and mental growth she experienced during production.
 Cyrus decided to primarily focus on songcraft, before handling production, on the album—a pop and dance-pop record.
 It debuted at number three on the US Billboard 200, earning 119,000 album-equivalent units.
 "River", the second single off the record, was released on March 13, 2023, and reached number 32 on the US Hot 100.
 "Jaded", which peaked at number 56, became the third single in April 2023.
 Endless Summer Vacation was the 19th best-selling album globally in 2023, according to the IFPI.